 - There's a Miss Marple short story where the Asshole Victim's last words are related as being something like "a heap of fish", so people assume he was delusional and ignore it.
-Pilocarpine is an ingredient in the murderer's eyedrops, the victim was a doctor who recognised his symptoms and was trying to get across what poisoned him so someone would give him the antidote.
+Pilocarpine can be used to treat atropine poisoning.
+Atropine is an ingredient in the murderer's eyedrops, and the victim was a doctor who recognized his symptoms and was trying to call for the antidote.
 Unfortunately, he was surrounded by a housewife, a cook, and a deaf doctor, and he was slurring his words badly as an effect of the poison, so they all heard it as a "pile of carp".

-- In Dangan Ronpa, one victim leaves the numbers "11037" on a wall.
+- In the first case, victim leaves the numbers "11037" on a wall.
 She actually wrote the killer's name, Leon, upside-down and backwards; the diagonal stroke in the N was mistaken for a smudge.
 Further complicated by the fact that the investigators are Japanese high school students who aren't as familiar with English, though apparently Japanese players caught on quickly.